WWE Night of Champions: History

+As the Monday Night War concluded, World Championship Wrestling (WCW), the chief competitor to the World Wrestling Federation (WWF, renamed to WWE in 2002) had acquired the selected assets of WCW from then parent AOL Time Warner after all WCW programming was cancelled.
+WCW then announced that the final episode of Nitro on TNT would be held as Night of Champions, in which all WCW titles were on the line.

-On June 24, 2007, World Wrestling Entertainment (WWE) held its 1st ever Vengeance pay-per-view (PPV) under the title Vengeance: Night of Champions.
+Six years later, on June 24, 2007, WWE held its annual Vengeance pay-per-view (PPV) under the title Vengeance: Night of Champions.
 As per its subtitle, all of WWE's championships at the time were contested at the event.
 The following June, Vengeance was dropped in favor of Night of Champions, which subsequently became an annual PPV and continued the championship theme.
 The event was then moved to July in 2009 before becoming the annual September PPV beginning in 2010.
 To coincide with the WWE brand extension, the events from 2007 to 2009 featured wrestlers from the Raw, SmackDown, and ECW brands.
 ECW was disbanded in early 2010, thus the 2010 event just featured Raw and SmackDown before the first brand split was dissolved in August 2011.

 In April 2011, the "WWE" acronym became an orphaned initialism.
 In February 2014, WWE launched its livestreaming service, the WWE Network, with Night of Champions becoming available on the service in addition to traditional PPV.
 In 2016, after the reintroduction of the brand split between Raw and SmackDown, Night of Champions was replaced on the PPV schedule by the similarly themed Clash of Champions.